-This is one of the nicest bundt cakes I’ve ever tried and without a doubt, the most festive….just like this double apple bundt cake which is also adapted from a Dorie Greenspan recipe, it’s incredibly moist and keeps extremely well, meaning it’s a perfect cake to make around the Holiday season.
+This pumpkin bundt cake is one of the nicest bundt cakes I’ve ever tried and without a doubt, the most festive….just like this double apple bundt cake which is also adapted from a Dorie Greenspan recipe, it’s incredibly moist.

 Serve slices of this cake with a cup of coffee or tea and I guarantee your family and friends will beg you for the recipe!